 Supporting Cognitive Independence With Memorization

-Situations such as the one described above are why Freire railed against “banking education.”
-In my opinion, he felt that those who practiced such pedagogical techniques were exercising the ultimate control over other human beings by controlling their thoughts.
+Situations like the one described above are why Freire railed against ‘banking education.’
+In my opinion, he felt that those who practiced such pedagogical techniques exercised ultimate control over other human beings by controlling their thoughts.
 I could not agree more.
 My moment with my mentor hurt, sure, but it was also the moment that I allowed myself to put into practice those skills I had seen others practice.
-If I were to continue along the path of the ever-obedient, I would become an advocate of anything but “banking education” practices.
+If I were to continue along the path of the ever-obedient, I would become an advocate of anything but ‘banking education’ practices.

-I believe that “banking education” is a pedagogical style worth exploring–but as a set of tools, not as a philosophy.
-Placed in the hands of highly qualified teachers, the tools can be used well to help students learn the skills and content they need for the development of critical thinking skills.
-We cannot run from practices that have been in place for years simply because we found out that those who have been using the tools had poor intentions (or were simply following orders).
+I believe ‘banking education’ is a pedagogical style worth exploring–but as a set of tools, not a philosophy.
+Placed in the hands of highly qualified teachers, the tools can be used well to help students learn the skills and content they need to develop critical thinking skills.
+We cannot run from practices that have been in place for years simply because we found out that those using the tools had poor intentions (or were simply following orders).

 Put another way, we cannot blame the tools.